cbuntain/vaderSentiment_java/README.md

 The polarity_scores() function returns a Java Map object with the positive, negative, neutral, and compound polarity scores.

+### Scala Usage

+The following example shows how to use this package in Scala, which is my primary language right now.

+	import edu.umd.hcil.vader.SentimentIntensityAnalyzer

+	val analyzer = SentimentIntensityAnalyzer.getDefaultAnalyzer

+	analyzer.polarity_scores("VADER is smart, handsome, and funny.").get("compound")

+Here's a brief example on using this code to get the compound value for a file full of tweets

+	val source = scala.io.Source.fromFile("tweets.txt")
+	for ( line <- source.getLines ) {
+	    val score = analyzer.polarity_scores(line).get("compound")

+	    System.out.println(String.format("%s\t%s\n", line, score.toString))
+	}

 ## Acks

 I also relied heavily on Chris Humphreys's [p2j](https://github.com/chrishumphreys/p2j) Python-to-Java translation toolkit to handle a lot of the mundane translations.